 After I determine how many plants I want and how many extras to start for just in case some didn’t grow, I am still left with many, in some cases over half, of the seeds from my packets.
+If you save seeds from your heirloom vegetables, it’s amazing how many seeds one plant often yields.
 I cringe at the thought of just throwing them away.
-Thankfully, there way to save the leftover seeds for next year.
+Thankfully, there is a way to save the leftover seeds for next year.

 How to Store Extra Seeds